Polivy (Polatuzumab Vedotin)

 Dosage Instructions

-The recommended dose is based on your weight and determined by your doctor.
-Polivy is given once every three weeks through a slow IV infusion.
-The first infusion takes 90 minutes, but if well tolerated, future infusions may be shortened to 30 minutes.
-The number of treatments depends on how you respond to therapy.
+The recommended dosage is based on your weight and is given as an IV infusion once every three weeks.
+The first infusion lasts 90 minutes, and if tolerated well, subsequent infusions may be shortened to 30 minutes.

 What If You Miss a Dose?